-The Tulane National Primate Research Center (TNPRC) is the only NPRC with an on-site Regional Biocontainment Laboratory (RBL).
-The Tulane RBL is a high-capacity (concurrent housing for >100 nonhuman primates (NHP) at ABSL-3) 40,000 square foot facility and is currently a CDC/USDA Select Agent (SA)-registered entity .
-The RBL also maintains unique microbiological services – including Select Agent and Tuberculosis research cores, which support the microbiological demands of ongoing research that require propagation, characterization, and laboratory management services for bacterial, viral, and toxic agents of concern.
+The Tulane National Primate Research Center is the only NPRC with an on-site Regional Biocontainment Laboratory (RBL).
+The Tulane RBL is a high-capacity 40,000 square foot facility and a CDC/USDA Select Agent registered entity.
+The RBL also maintains unique microbiological services including Select Agent and tuberculosis research performance cores, which support the microbiological demands of ongoing research that require propagation, characterization, and laboratory management services for bacterial, viral, and toxic agents of concern.

 Major research and services within the RBL include

-- RBL-dedicated veterinary support staff including multiple research veterinarians and veterinary technicans SA-cleared and trained for on-site support of ongoing research studies
+- RBL-dedicated veterinary support staff including multiple research veterinarians and veterinary technicians SA-cleared and trained for on-site support of ongoing research studies

 - Full-service aerobiology research program and service core for exposure studies involving multiple species including nonhuman primates and rodent species.